 Rustle Of Leaves

-This is a keyhole scarf with a motif of falling maple leaves done in double-knitting down the middle, and a short-row lock-stitch ruffle
+This is a keyhole scarf with a motif of falling maple leaves done in double-knitting down the middle, and a short-row double-stranded ruffle on the sides.

 The “keyhole” -- which allows you to wear a shorter scarf by tucking one end through the hole in the other -- is normally done vertically, but this poses an unnecessary design challenge in this case.
 Because the ruffles make this scarf more three-dimensional, we can do the “keyhole” horizontally, which is easier to accomplish.
 Also, the ruffles will “unfold” on the other side of the hole which will keep the scarf from untying itself while you’re wearing it.